DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 ### How Do I Test a Private Method?

-You don't test methods (private or public), you test the behaviour of a unit as a whole.
+You don't test methods (private or public), you test the behavior of a unit as a whole.

-If you cannot exercise the logic of a private method via the public interface is that logic actually required?
-If it is required and is sufficiently complex that it is causing you testing pain, then perhaps you should extract that concern into a separate unit that can be tested in isolation and injected in via the constructor?.
+If you cannot exercise the logic of a private method via the public interfac,e is that logic actually required?
+If it is required, and is sufficiently complex that it is causing you testing pain, then perhaps you should extract that concern into a separate unit that can be tested in isolation and injected in via the constructor?.

 ### How Do I Test a Void Method?

-You don't test methods (void or not), you test the behaviour of a unit as a whole.
+You don't test methods (void or not), you test the behavior of a unit as a whole.

-If the method is void it must be performing some sort of side effect that can be checked by either state testing or interaction testing.
+If the method is void, it must be performing some sort of side effect that can be checked by either state testing or interaction testing.

-For example if you are trying to 'test the add method' of  collection class, you should probably instead be writing tests like :-
+For example, if you are trying to 'test the add method' of collection class, you should probably instead be writing tests like:

 ```java
 @Test